asbjornenge/asbjornenge.github.com/wwc/skydocking_your_host.md

 I was just about to dig into service discrovery solutions like [etcd](https://github.com/coreos/etcd) or similar, when [Michael Crosby](http://crosbymichael.com/) posted his [skydock](https://github.com/crosbymichael/skydock) ([video](https://www.youtube.com/watch?v=Nw42q1ofrV0)).
 It's brilliant!
 I won't go into setting up skydock, just check out the awesome tutorial by Michael.

 So, with skydock my containers can discover eachother via DNS.
 Awesome!
-But, with my network bridge set up, my host can discover them too!!
+But, with my network bridge set up, so can my host!!
 No?
 That would be really nice for development...

-	$> curl elasticsearch.dev.domain.com:9200 # <- me want!
+	$> curl elasticsearch.dev.domain.com:9200
-	curl: (6) Could not resolve host: elasticsearch.dev.domain.com # ﴾͡๏̯͡๏﴿
+	curl: (6) Could not resolve host: elasticsearch.dev.domain.com

+﴾͡๏̯͡๏﴿ ...
 Ah, we need to do is hook up the docker0 interface as a nameserver.

 	$> sudo vi /etc/resolv.conf
 	   nameserver 10.2.0.10